Choose your route

 The 1872 Stadium hotel is ideally placed which will take you to discover Normandy: discovery of the streets of Le Havre in a vintage car for example, visit to the Côte Fleurie, Rouen, Étretat, etc. The establishment is located in the heart of the Océane Stadium in Le Havre, and offers a breathtaking view of the stadium lawn.
 The Graville Abbey is also a few minutes from the hotel.
 While staying at 1872 Stadium hotel, you can take the opportunity to discover the culinary specialties of Normandy, the most famous restaurants are close to the hotel such as La Grignotiere, Kebap Ada, Pizza nico or Keb'up kebab.

-From Orly airport to Le Havre, the journey takes about 2 hours 30 minutes.
-The route is approximately 211.8 km.
-Once in the car, you have to reach the O.L.S.
-Number 1 at 230 m and continue on 350 m.
-It is then appropriate to take the West Avenue on the right.
-On 450 m, the driver of the van will continue straight on the Paris Avenue.
-By driving for a few minutes, take the RN7 to the right and drive for 1 km.
-By taking Rungis, you have to drive 500 m to enter Thiais.
-Join the A86 (Ile-de-France surrounding) and continue on 15.1 km to reach the Fresnes and Antony tunnels.
-A13 / E5 (Normandie highway) is less than 7 km away.
-From there, the driver will continue on 140 km and take the A131 / E5 on the right.
-Continuing on 19 km, you have to go through Gonfreville-l'Orcher.
-After 1.2 km of road, the car will reach the entrance to Le Havre.
-You must continue straight on the Quai George V. Just drive to the right of the Général Archinard Avenue and take the Strasbourg Boulevard to the left.
+The journey from Orly Airport to Le Havre takes approximately 2 hours and 30 minutes, covering a distance of about 211.8 km.
+Once in the car, proceed to O.L.S.
+Number 1, which is 230 meters away, and continue for another 350 meters.
+You will then need to turn right onto West Avenue.
+Continue straight for about 450 meters on Paris Avenue.
+After driving for a few minutes, take a right onto RN7 and continue for 1 km.
+Proceed through Rungis, driving 500 meters to enter Thiais.
+Join the A86 (known as the Ile-de-France beltway) and continue for 15.1 km until you reach the Fresnes and Antony tunnels.
+The A13 / E5 (Normandy highway) is less than 7 km away.
+From there, continue for 140 km and take the A131 / E5 exit on the right.
+Continue for another 19 km until you pass through Gonfreville-l'Orcher.
+After 1.2 km, you will reach the entrance to Le Havre.
+Continue straight on Quai George V, then turn right onto Avenue Général Archinard and take a left onto Boulevard de Strasbourg.